The No Asshole Rule: Case studies

-Sutton advises companies to adopt the “one asshole rule.”
+Sutton advises companies to adopt the "one asshole rule".
 Sutton believes by having a couple of token jerks in a company, coworkers will observe their bad behavior and be more likely to do the right thing.
 He based his hypothesis on a series of studies on littering done by Robert Cialdini.
-In one trial of the study researchers spewed garbage and litter around a parker lot, and in a separate trial, they made sure the lot was spotless.
+In one trial of the study researchers spewed garbage and litter around a parking lot, and in a separate trial, they made sure the lot was spotless.
 They placed a flyer on a driver's windshield and observed what the driver did with that flyer.
 As part of the experiment half of the drivers encountered a researcher who picked up the flyer on their car and threw it on the ground.
-Watching this one driver litter affected the subject as “drivers who saw the 'norm violation' were less likely to throw their handbill into a clean parking lot (6 percent vs. 14 percent) but more likely to throw it into a messy lot (54 percent vs. 32 percent)”.
+Watching this one driver litter affected the subject as "drivers who saw the 'norm violation' were less likely to throw their handbill into a clean parking lot (6 percent vs. 14 percent) but more likely to throw it into a messy lot (54 percent vs. 32 percent)".
 This study shows when one person is caught breaking a rule others are more likely to follow it whereas if everyone seems to be breaking the rule we are more likely to break it as well.
-Sutton has applied this theory to companies and believes they should each have a “reverse role model” to remind others of the wrong behavior.
+Sutton has applied this theory to companies and believes they should each have a "reverse role model" to remind others of the wrong behavior.

 Frequency

 The book argues that asshole behavior is rather common by citing various studies:

-The book also affirms that employees perceive "upward" nastiness – i.e. directed toward bosses – as the rarest form and occurring in only 1% of the cases, while perceived "downward" nastiness is estimated to account for 50%–80% of occurrences, with 20%–50% occurring among coworkers of roughly the same rank.
+The book also affirms that employees perceive "upward" nastiness – for example, directed toward bosses – as the rarest form and occurring in only 1% of the cases, while perceived "downward" nastiness is estimated to account for 50%–80% of occurrences, with 20%–50% occurring among coworkers of roughly the same rank.